thevickypedia/Jarvis/README.md

 </details>

 ### Background Tasks [Optional]
-There are two options to run background tasks on Jarvis.
+Jarvis supports both internal and external background tasks to be scheduled.

-- Jarvis can run internal tasks (offline communicator compatible) at certain intervals using a `background_tasks.yaml` file stored in `fileio` directory.
+- Jarvis can run internal tasks at certain intervals.
+  > This feature requires a `background_tasks.yaml` file which should be stored within the `fileio` directory.

     <details>
     <summary><strong><i>Setup Instructions</i></strong></summary>

-  This is the sample content of `background_tasks.yaml`

     ```yaml
     - seconds: 1_800